Swapnajoy/VisionSort-RPi/README.md

 3. **Hardware Setup**:
    - Designed a conveyor belt with Raspberry Pi for edge processing.
    - Integrated stepper and servo motors for automation.
+   - Used a **16mm 10MP Telephoto Lens** with the **Raspberry Pi HQ Camera** for precise image capture.

 4. **Deployment**:
    - Deployed YOLOv8 on the Raspberry Pi 5 for real-time object classification and sorting.
+   - Optimized inference performance using the **Hailo AI Kit**, leveraging its neural network accelerator for high-speed processing.

 ---